Open Search

 #4 Labor Relations Specialist Role

-Labor relations specialists work primarily in union settings, helping employers and employees agree on wages, benefits, and company practices.
+Labor relations career path is primarily in union settings, helping employers and employees agree on wages, benefits, and company practices.
 Who better to work in such a position than someone who understands organizational psychology?
+Effective I-O psychologists apply industrial and organizational principles to resolve conflicts between management and workers.

 Apart from drafting and negotiating work contracts, labor relations specialists also guide disciplinary action, act as a liaison between groups, and provide training to management staff.
-With the knowledge of employment law and conflict management that you could receive as an organizational development student, you’re better equipped to make a difference within the workforce.
+With the knowledge of employment law and conflict management that you could receive as an IO psychology student, you’re better equipped to make a difference within the workforce.

 #5 Diversity and Inclusion Specialist Role